 The liability exposure for cyber security risks is high and getting higher.
 These risks warrant high-level attention: have a board member or committee take this on as an important and a priority project – and allocate the necessary resources to do the project well.

 Quasi-criminal liability.
 Failure to follow the new Canadian data breach rules under the Digital Privacy Act (a.k.a.
 Bill S-4), once they take effect, can lead to quasi-criminal liability (it’s not a criminal offence but it’s subject to a penalty that’s similar to a criminal offence, although the court procedures are less complicated) for both organizations and for directors personally.
 The Digital Privacy Act amends the federal Personal Information and Protection of Electronic Documents Act (PIPEDA) to mandate a data breach response that includes reporting, notification and record-keeping requirements.
-While most of the Digital Privacy Act took effect in June 2015, the breach notification sections still aren’t in effect because they depend on regulations that the government hasn’t yet released.
+While most of the Digital Privacy Act took effect in June 2015, the breach response sections still aren’t in effect because they depend on regulations that the government hasn’t yet released.
 NOTE: The Data Privacy Act’s data breach response sections will take effect on November 1, 2018.